 Entertainment is probably the only area that could be improved a bit.
 On the website, Royal Jordanian writes about its entertainment system, but neither of the two planes we flew had screens or entertainment systems.
 However, in-ear headphones were given out and also a very practical mobile phone stand/key ring, which I guess was a service so you could watch downloaded material on your mobile more easily.
 My guess is that the flight from Copenhagen to Amman counts as short haul and therefore does not have entertainment systems, which is not a problem if you know about it in advance.
 So make sure to download series offline on your phone/pad before you go simply!

 Royal Jordanian has a really good magazine on board.
 I usually don't read these, but since I had forgotten to download movies offline, I had plenty of time to read the magazine this trip.
-No evil that does not bring something good with it, simply 🙂
+No evil that doesn't bring something good with it, simply :)

 Time table and punctuality